-TAS 11 (revised 2017) Construction contracts TAS 18 (revised 2017) Revenue TSIC 31 (revised 2017) Revenue - Barter Transactions Involving Advertising Services TFRIC 13 (revised 2017) Customer Loyalty Programmes TFRIC 15 (revised 2017) Agreements for the Construction of Real Estate TFRIC 18 (revised 2017) Transfers of Assets from Customers
+TAS 11 (revised 2017) Construction contracts TAS 18 (revised 2017) Revenue TSIC 31 (revised 2017) Revenue - Barter Transactions Involving Advertising Services TFRIC 13 (revised 2017) Customer Loyalty Programmes TFRIC 15 (revised 2017) Agreements for the Construction of Real Estate

+Transfers of Assets from Customers

 Entities are to apply this standard to all contracts with customers unless those contracts fall within the scope of other standards.
-The standard establishes a five-step model to account for revenue arising from contracts with customers, with revenue being recognized at an amount that reflects the consideration to which an entity expects to be entitled in exchange for transferring goods or services to a customer.
+The standard establishes a five-step model to account for revenue arising from contracts with customers, with revenue being recognised at an amount that reflects the consideration to which an entity expects to be entitled in exchange for transferring goods or services to a customer.
 The standard requires entities to exercise judgement, taking into consideration all of the relevant facts and circumstances when applying each step of the model.

-The management of the Company believe that this standard will not have any significant impact on the financial statements when it is initially applied.
+This standard does not have any significant impact on these financial statements.